Concessions I Directions I Parking I Baseball Grounds "A to Z" I Current Weather

 Bragan Field at the Baseball Grounds of Jacksonville, which opened in 2003, is one of the premier Minor League ballparks in North America.

 The ballpark was the first completed project of the Better Jacksonville Plan.
 Featuring an old-fashioned design, brick facade and a grass seating berm, the Baseball Grounds reminds fans of the days of yesteryear and preserves all of the wonderful tradition baseball has to offer.
 The vivid sightlines capture the action up-close while providing fans with comfortable seating and easy access to concessions and restrooms.

-The Baseball Grounds also features 12 luxury skyboxes, four skydecks, HD videoboards in left field and along the outfield walls, a playground, and the "knuckle," a unique nine-foot high mound for seating at the left field corner.
+The Baseball Grounds also features 12 luxury skyboxes, four skydecks, HD videoboards in left field and along the outfield walls, a playground, and a one-of-a-kind Tiki Terrace at the left field corner.